chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 # Best Practices for Security and Efficiency

-This document outlines best practices implemented in the ClassLink Integration Demonstrator to ensure security, performance, and maintainability.
+This document outlines best practices implemented in the ClassLink Integration Demo to ensure security, performance, and maintainability.
 These principles support the application’s architecture and operation in a production-ready environment.

 ---